 This intensive course is featured on RiskNet and jointly delivered by the Department of Mathematics and the Department of Economics and Related Studies.

-The Department of Economics and Related Studies was top ten in the UK for 'research impact' in the Times Higher Education's ranking of the 2014 Research Excellence Framework
+The Department of Economics 14th in the UK for research - according to the Times Higher Education’s ranking of the latest REF results (2021).

 You'll develop your skills and knowledge in econometrics and quantitative finance alongside applied and computational mathematics, guided by experienced and enthusiastic lecturers from the Departments of Mathematics and Economics.